kura-labs-org/DEPLOY03_TEST/README.md

 def test_string_multiplication():
         """
         Test that a user can't multiply strings.
+And that it will return the correct error.
         """

         result = calc.multiply('3', 'A string')